 4. (M/S) J. Merchant/K. Windiate Motion to approve the purchase of a 2022 Ford F550 4X4 Diesel Type 1 Wheel Coach from Emergency Vehicles plus for a price not to exceed $305,552.00.
 Delivery is scheduled for mid-November at which time full payment will be required.
 Discussion included differences between two options provided for review as well as question of transferable equipment.
 Roll Call Vote: S. Schultz – yes, J. Merchant – yes, B. Cook – yes, K. Windiate – yes, A. Martel – absent.
 Passed 4-0.

-5. (M/S) B. Cook/S. Schultz Motion to increase the Ambulance Special Assessment Millage Rate from 1.85 Mills to 2.25 Mills with the Millage allocated 82% applied to the Ambulance Fund Operating expenses and 18% applied to the Ambulance Fund Capital Outlay expenses.
+5. (M/S) B. Cook/S. Schultz Motion to increase the Ambulance Special Assessment Millage Rate from 1.85 Mills to 2.25 Mills EFFECTIVE STARTING WITH THE 2023 TAX YEAR, with the Millage allocated 82% applied to the Ambulance Fund Operating expenses and 18% applied to the Ambulance Fund Capital Outlay expenses.
 Change in millage to support the purchasing updated Ambulance equipment for the Township’s Ambulance Department.
 No Further Discussion.
 Roll Call Vote: K. Windiate – yes, B. Cook – yes, S. Schultz – yes, J. Merchant – yes, A. Martel – absent.
 Passed 4-0.

 6. M/S) J. Merchant/B. Cook Motion to provide a loan to the Torch Lake Township Ambulance Special Assessment from the Torch Lake Township General Fund for $155,00.00.
 The purpose of this loan is to provide funds for the balance of the purchase price of a new Ambulance.
 Loan terms as follows: 1.85% Interest Rate applied to the outstanding loan.
 Payments of principal and accrued interest will be due on or before December 31, 2023, and Loan payoff on December 31, 2024.
 Discussion ensued including need to reiterate to public this is a Special Assessment.
 Roll Call Vote: J. Merchant – yes, A. Martel – absent, K. Windiate – yes, B. Cook – yes, S. Schultz – yes.
 Passed 4-0.